 The most usual way humans become infected is by improperly prepared or cooked food.

-Hand washing is very important after handling your birds to prevent any possible ingestion by accident.
+Hand washing is essential after handling your birds to prevent any possible ingestion by accident.

-How to Prevent Zoonotic Diseases with Backyard Chickens
+How to Prevent Zoonotic Disease with Backyard Chickens

-- The flock needs to be kept in a relatively clean environment (yes, I know chickens are messy).
-Areas where the chickens roam should be hosed to keep poop from accumulating.
+- The flock needs to be kept relatively clean (yes, I know chickens are messy).
+You should hose areas where the chickens roam to keep poop from accumulating.

-- Frequent removal of damp litter and poop – especially important in the warmer months to prevent bacterial growth.
+- Frequent removal of damp litter and poop – essential in the warmer months to prevent bacterial growth.

-- Clean eggs as necessary after collection and keep in the fridge.
-If eggs are dirty they should always be cleaned with water that is hotter than the egg, or use special wipes made for egg cleaning.
-Filthy eggs should be tossed out.
+- Clean eggs as necessary after collection and keep them in the fridge.
+If eggs are dirty, they should always be cleaned with hotter water than the egg, or use special wipes made for egg cleaning.
+You should toss out filthy eggs.

-- Compost your manure properly if you use it on the garden.
+- Compost your manure properly if you use it in the garden.
 Flies are attracted to dung heaps, so turn it regularly to help the breakdown of materials.

 - If you have used the manure on the garden veggies, don’t eat them until they are washed, bacilli can live for a very long time.

-- Good nutrition for your flock is very important.
+- Good nutrition for your flock is essential.
 Use vitamin/electrolyte powder in drinkers as needed.
-Let them outside as frequently as you can so they can get their vitamins from the sun and grass.
+Let them outside as frequently as you can to get their vitamins from the sun and grass.

 - Effective rodent control – just because you can’t see them doesn’t mean you don’t have them!
-Rodents can carry a number of diseases, so be on the lookout for the telltale signs of infestation.
+Rodents can carry several diseases, so be on the lookout for the telltale signs of infestation.